 - caregivers who are helping the elderly

-- adult children whose aging parents are living with them
+- adult children who are caring for aging parents

 Our goal is to provide you with truly useful information, tips and product recommendations.
 Our resources for seniors and caregivers will aid you in making the living environment – the home – as safe as possible for older adults.

 Home Modifications To Improve Safety

 Safety is the main concern for anyone who is growing older as well as for the caregivers.
 So in the process of preparing your home for elderly parents, it’s important to keep “safety” at the top of your decision making process as you go through designing and adapting your rooms for them.

 According to the U.S. Centers for Disease Control and Prevention: